“Fantasy is hardly an escape from reality. It's a way of understanding it.” Lloyd Alexander

 CHAPTER 1 - AN UNEXPECTED ENCOUNTER

-Ruby had to cut off his honour, and he laid back his long elf ears as he braided his dark hair.
-His fingers found the dagger in his belt, and he tightened his grip on the braid but hesitated.
+Ruby had to cut off his honour.
+The long elf ears drooped, as he braided his dark hair.
+Trembling fingers pulled the dagger from its sheath.
+He tightened his grip on the braid but hesitated.

-He stumbled to the bank of the small forest lake he had camped at.
-He let go of the dagger, and it fell into the brown, withered leaves beneath the dense tree crowns, which did not let much light through.
+Stumbling to the bank of the small forest lake he had camped at, he let go of the dagger, and it fell into the brown, withered leaves beneath the dense tree crowns, which did not let much light through.
 He fell to his knees and splashed some water in his face while a jay called to its mate with sorrowful crows.
 Then he sank to the ground and leant back against a weeping willow.
 With both hands he clung to his hair.
 He had to remove this symbol of his honour, or his freedom would be forfeit.
 How humiliating and ironic having to pretend to be a slave in order to be able to travel freely.

 A brand on his arm wouldn’t be necessary; his long-sleeved shirts would complete the illusion.
 The carnivores would think that he was trying to hide his shame at being someone’s property beneath his clothing.
 On cold days, he had seen elves in the fields, wrapped in layers of clothing that covered both their shoulders and neck, so the missing slave collar around his neck could be hidden with a shawl when he reached the capital.
 If he were to travel unseen, he would not reach his destination until late in spring when it would still be cool in these areas.
 But his hair had to go before he’d be able to move about among humans in Karbon without being discovered and enslaved.
 It was the most important mark of slaves and so degrading that Ruby could not stand the thought.